 Les Bradd is the club’s all time record goalscorer, but three other players also scored over 100 goals for Notts County.
 These are Tony Hateley (114 goals); Jackie Sewell (104 goals); and Tommy Lawton (103 goals).

-The current Notts County manager is John Sheridan.
-Sheridan took the Notts County manager job in the summer of 2016, replacing Mark Cooper.
+The current Notts County manager is Harry Kewell.
+Kewell took the Notts County manager job in August 2018, replacing the caretaker pair of Steve Chettle and Mark Crossley.

 The club’s longest serving manager is Jimmy Sirrel.
 Sirrel oversaw 291 Notts County matches between 1969 and 1975.
 Sirrel also has the highest win percentage of any man in Notts County manager history, winning 139 of his 291 matches in charge, giving him a win percentage of 47.77.
 This is out of any manager who held the manager position for at least one season - Steve Cotterill has a win percentage of 77.78, though he was only in charge for 18 matches, winning 14 of them.